jjsilva4/merge-conflict-test/README.md

-# Get Crackin' with Git using GitKraken
+# Get Crackin' with Git using GitKraken!

 In this workshop, participants learn how to use GitKraken's Git GUI and GitKraken Boards to collaborate on a project.
 This is the source code for that project!